zjrohrbach/markdown-wkshts/Physics-Agenda.md

 ---------
 **Objective:** Review what you know about work, power, and energy

 1. Please complete the [EdPuzzle][ep] posted in today's folder.
-This will help you review for your test. ***Please send me a message if you have trouble accessing it***.
+It ahs  This will help you review for your test. ***Please send me a message if you have trouble accessing it***.
 2. I will host open Office Hours from 1:00 to 2:00 on Zoom.  (*these are optional*)
 	> [Link](https://us02web.zoom.us/j/89652361206?pwd=L3ZYQzBGNitFK0J6K1M4Nk1iM1dYQT09)
 	> Time: 1:00pm - 2:00pm on Wed, Mar 10